dapperfu/Python-Simulink/README.md

 ## Use cases

 1. Use Python and it's ecosystem to run complex Simulink models.
-2. Use Python & `pytest` to run Model-in-the-Loop (MIL) tests on Simulink subsystems.
+2. Use Python & `pytest` to run Software-in-the-Loop (SIL) tests on Simulink subsystems.
 3. Give Simulink algorithms to developers without Matlab/Simulink licenses to use.
 4. Use GitHub/GitLab actions and Python to automate testing in the cloud.
 5. Start a programming language war at your company.